 • Encourages Functional Programming: Optional promotes the use of functional programming techniques, such as mapping and flat mapping.

-Optionals are intended to be used as return types.
-Don’t use them anywhere else.
+Optionals are intended to be used as return types, you should not use them anywhere else.

 In the previous article I wrote about result objects, but what if we do not have a clear result and don’t need to communicate error messages or codes?